 even if you change the type of a

 column in the replica's copy of a table to

 the source that succeeds should also succeed on the replica,

 since it is impossible to have a legal

 Row-based replication: attribute promotion and demotion.
 Row-based replication supports attribute promotion and demotion between smaller data types and larger types.
 It is also possible to specify whether or not to permit lossy (truncated) or non-lossy conversions of demoted column values, as explained later in this section.

 Lossy and non-lossy conversions.
 In the event that the target type cannot represent the value being inserted, a decision must be made on how to handle the conversion.
 If we permit the conversion but truncate (or otherwise modify) the source value to achieve a “fit” in the target column, we make what is known as a lossy conversion.
 A conversion which does not require truncation or similar modifications to fit the source column value in the target column is a non-lossy conversion.

-global server variable controls the type conversion mode
+MySQL 8.0.26) controls the type conversion mode used on the

-the following list, which describes the effects of each mode
+following list, which describes the effects of each mode on

 In this mode, type conversions that would mean loss of information are permitted.